ZcashFoundation/frost/rfcs/0001-messages.md

 - `msg_type` must be a known `MsgType` value.
 - `version` must be a supported version.
 - `sender` and `receiver` can't be the same.
--  If `sender` and `receiver` are a `ParticipantId::Signer`, they must be less than the number of participants in this round.
 - The `ParticipantId` variants of `sender` and `receiver` must match the message type.

 #### Payloads

 - Each jubjub type must be validated during deserialization.
-- `share_commitments`: The number of participants in each round is set by the length of `share_commitments`.
-    - The number of participants in each round must be less than or equal to `MAX_SIGNER_PARTICIPANT_ID`.
+- `share_commitments`: length must be less than or equal to `MAX_SIGNER_PARTICIPANT_ID`.
 - `signing_commitments`:
+    - Length must be less than or equal to `MAX_SIGNER_PARTICIPANT_ID`.
     - Signing packages that contain duplicate `ParticipantId`s are invalid
     - Signing packages that contain missing `ParticipantId`s are invalid
-        - TODO: check if missing participants are allowed
+        - Note: missing participants are supported by this serialization format.
-    - The length of `signing_commitments` must be less than or equal to the number of participants in this round.
+          But implementations can require all participants to fully participate in each round.
 - `message`: signed messages have a protocol-specific length limit.
 For Zcash, that limit is the maximum network protocol message length: `2^21` bytes (2 MB).

 ## Serialization/Deserialization